Updated Tuesday, May 29, 2020

 The School encourages faculty, staff, and students to take precautions and to exercise good health practices.
 As a reminder, if you are experiencing any symptoms of COVID-19, or have concerns about your health, the Medical University of South Carolina Health recommends that you speak to an online virtual care provider, which is free.
 Follow this link for additional information.

-- The offices and departments of the School will continue to operate remotely until at least Monday, April 13.
+- The operational offices of the School will continue to operate remotely until further notice.

-- All circulation services will be temporarily suspended and the library will be closed.
+- All circulation services are temporarily suspended and the library is closed.

 - If you have extenuating circumstances such as unstable internet service or access, that necessitate your presence in the library, please contact Dean Katie Brown.

-- The May 2020 Commencement ceremony scheduled for Sunday, May 10, has been postponed.
+- The May 2020 Commencement ceremony scheduled for Sunday, May 10, was postponed.
 A new date will be announced as soon as possible.

-- Postponement of the commencement ceremony will have NO IMPACT on the class of May 2020 graduation date, eligibility to sit for the Bar Exam, or the issuance of degrees, final transcripts, and diplomas.
+- Postponement of the commencement ceremony has NO IMPACT on the class of May 2020 graduation date, eligibility to sit for the Bar exam, or the issuance of degrees, final transcripts, and diplomas.

 We will continue to monitor guidance issued by the Centers for Disease Control (CDC), World Health Organization (WHO) and the South Carolina Department of Health and Environmental Control (DHEC) about when to activate our plans for ongoing response to the spread of the virus.
 The S.C.
 Department of Health and Environmental Control (DHEC) has created a webpage with additional information about COVID-19 and its effects in South Carolina.